Henry Liddon: Biography

 In 1864, Walter Kerr Hamilton, the Bishop of Salisbury, whose examining chaplain Liddon had been, appointed him prebendary of Salisbury Cathedral.
 In 1866, he delivered his Bampton Lectures on the doctrine of the divinity of Christ, published as The Divinity of Our Lord and Saviour Jesus Christ (1867).
 From that time his fame as a preacher was established.
 In 1870, he was made canon of St Paul's Cathedral, London.
 He had before this published Some Words for God against the scepticism of the day.
 His preaching at St Paul's soon attracted vast crowds.
 The afternoon sermon, which fell to the canon in residence, had usually been delivered in the choir, but soon after Liddon's appointment it became necessary to preach the sermon under the dome, where from 3000 to 4000 persons used to gather to hear him.

 Liddon was praised for grasp of his subject, clarity and lucidity, use of illustration, vividness of imagination, elegance of diction, and sympathy with the intellectual position of those whom he addressed.
 In the arrangement of his material, he is thought to have imitated the French preachers of the age of Louis XIV.

 In 1870, Liddon had also been made Dean Ireland's Professor of the Exegesis of Holy Scripture at Oxford.
 The combination of the two appointments gave him extensive influence over the Church of England.
 With Dean Church he restored the influence of the Tractarian school, and he succeeded in popularising the opinions which, in the hands of Edward Bouverie Pusey and John Keble, had appealed to thinkers and scholars.
-He opposed the Church Discipline Act of 1874, and denounced the Bulgarian atrocities of 1876.
+He opposed the Public Worship Regulation Act 1874 (37 & 38 Vict. c.
+85), and denounced the Bulgarian atrocities of 1876.